Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 The simulation code @chginv3.f03 with parm_inv13.h and CIMV13_config.START3 is used.
 The first 40 lines are for the title, author, equation, and structure of the code, while other important things are explained thereafter.
-Main subroutines are moldyn, realteil, p3m_perform, and Gopen graphic packages.
+Main subroutines are RUN_MD, moldyn, realteil, p3m_perform, and Gopen graphic packages.

 The simulation run is utilized in terms of MPI and FFTW3 packages, and PDF's of Ref.
 1 are shown with figures.
 We can see the occurrence of charge inversion